WELCOME TO SHED CIDER

 We ferment apple juice using natural and/or introduced yeasts to vary the speed of fermentation and to vary the taste of the base cider.

-Once fermentation is complete the base cider is matured over winter and spring ready for consumption the following year.
+Once fermentation is complete the base cider is matured over winter and spring ready for drinking the following year.

 At Shed Cider we make and sell farmhouse cider, bottled sparkling cider, apple juice and cider vinegar.
 When produced by our bees, honey and cut comb is also available.